-Coverage for these recipients would be continued if the treatment has been effective as evidenced by an improvement of weight and/or serum albumin.
+Beneficiaries covered under Paragraph B.4 must have documentation of the persistence of their condition.
+Beneficiaries covered under B.5-D.2 must have documentation that sufficient improvement of their underlying condition has not occurred which would permit discontinuation of parenteral nutrition.
+Coverage for these beneficiaries would be continued if the treatment has been effective as evidenced by an improvement of weight and/or serum albumin.
 If there has been no improvement, subsequent claims will be denied unless the physician clearly documents the medical necessity for continued parenteral nutrition and any changes to the therapeutic regimen that are planned, e.g., an increase in the quantity of parenteral nutrients provided.

 A total caloric daily intake (parenteral, enteral and oral) of 20-35 cal/kg/day is considered sufficient to achieve or maintain appropriate body weight.
-The ordering physician must document in the medical record the medical necessity for a caloric intake outside this range in an individual recipient.
+The ordering physician must document in the medical record the medical necessity for a caloric intake outside this range in an individual beneficiary.

-Parenteral nutrition would usually be non-covered for recipients who do not meet criteria in H.1-3, but will be considered on an individual case basis if detailed documentation is submitted.
+Parenteral nutrition would usually be non-covered for beneficiaries who do not meet criteria in H.1-3, but will be considered on an individual case basis if detailed documentation is submitted.

-Recipients covered under criteria in B.1 or 2 must have documentation that adequate small bowel adaptation had not occurred which would permit tube enteral or oral feedings.
+Beneficiaries covered under criteria in B.1 or 2 must have documentation that adequate small bowel adaptation had not occurred which would permit tube enteral or oral feedings.